 Very few nations or organizations, let alone the American voters, recognized the powers vested in Congress like Israel and AIPAC.
 Both and long time ago, in early 50’s recognized the limited powers of the US presidency and the unlimited powers granted to Congress and members of Congress.

 AIPAC and Israel understood clearly that the president’s powers and tenure in office are limited, one term, two terms at most while there are NO term limits for members of Congress.
 That is why AIPAC spends its money on congressional elections and little money on presidential elections.
 AIPAC is right; it understood the powers and limitations of powers in America.
 What counts is money, and AIPAC knew it is Congress not the president that authorizes foreign aid.

 Should Bernie Sanders pursues his vision for a new “revolution”, then he and millions of Americans must work on denying reelections to existing members of Congress, both House and Senate and start the revolution where it counts in the Legislative Branch of government — clean the Congress first.
 This is where the power to change lies, not in the presidency.

-Posted by Sami Jamil Jadallah on March 2, 2016, With 2236 Reads Filed under Government & Politics.
+Posted by Sami Jamil Jadallah on March 2, 2016, With 2238 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.